Bloodyaugust/phaser-template/README.md

 # phaser-test
-Testing the Phaser game engine with ES6, React, Parcel, Github Workflows, Electron, and CastleDB.
+Testing the Phaser game engine with ES6, React, Parcel, Github Actions, Electron, and CastleDB.

 The "game" can be played at https://bloodyaugust.github.io/phaser-test/